KodeUniverse/alpha-view/README.md

 # AlphaView Dashboard

-AlphaView is a multi-purpose dashboard written as an SPA that has rich features:
+AlphaView is a simple and robust financial dashboard and charting tool.

-* News aggregation
+Features:

-* Financial market news and analysis
+- Financial market news and analysis
-* A note-taking function with advanced planning and organization features
-* And robust theming!